 High school and college athletes and others leading active lifestyles have a high risk of knee pain because of injuries, fractures, strains, sprains, meniscus tears, tendinitis, and other factors.
 Knee injuries can lead to a severe loss of mobility, preventing you from performing your daily activities.
 Our orthopedic specialists diagnose and treat the root cause of knee injuries using advanced techniques.
-They provide the best non-invasive care, regenerative medicine, and arthroscopic knee surgery The Woodlands has to offer.
+They provide the best non-invasive care, regenerative medicine, and arthroscopic knee surgery Houston has to offer.

 Non-Surgical Treatments